 Registration of a Partnership Firm is not compulsory in India, but it is recommended that one registers a Partnership firm considering the advantages of a registered company and limitations on access to a court of law for the enforcement of a partner’s rights.

 - A Partnership Firm is registered by the Registrar of Firm of the Indian State where the office of the firm is located.
 The procedure and requirements for registration of Partnership Firm is fairly straight forward.

 - Application for Registration of Partnership Firm has to be made (Form 1 of the State Registrar of Firm).

 - Address Proof of the Firm or Rental Agreement of the place

 1. Should a Partnership Firm be registered?

-There is no provision under the partnership Act, 1932 which mandates the registration of partnership.
-However, the Act itself provides for the procedure of registration of the firm.
-Thus the registration is optional but highly recommended, as an unregistered firm shall not be able to recover any money in excess of INR 100/-.
-Apart from the above legal impediment, from the practical point of view also the firm should get registered in order to bring certainty in the relationship of partners and the firm per se.
+Under the Partnership Act of 1932, there is no such clause, which mandates the registration of a partnership.
+The Act itself, however, provides for the process for the firm’s registration.
+Registration is therefore voluntary but strongly recommended, as any amount in excess of INR 100/- cannot be recovered by an unregistered firm.
+In addition to the above legal impediment, the firm should also be registered from a practical point of view in order to provide clarity in the relationship between partners and the firm per se.